rocketjishao/tagSeq/README.md

         $ ./minimap2 -ax splice -uf -k14 reference.fa tagged.fastq > output.sam
           # reference file like TAIR10_chr_all.fa, result file is output.sam

-5. Samtools to change the sam file to bam file and obtain its bam.bai file.
+5. Samtools to translate the sam file to bam file and obtain its bam.bai file.
 (In Linux OS):
     Run Samtools by typing in (one by one):

         $ samtools view -bS output.sam > output.bam